 From the a posteriori probabilities, when the sign of the extremity and the reported correlation are the same, the attacker assigns the genotype value 2, and otherwise, genotype value 0.
 Finally, the genotype value 1 is never assigned in this prediction method, i.e., the a posteriori probability is zero.
 As yet another way of interpretation, the genotype prediction can be interpreted as a rank correlation between the genotypes and expression levels and choosing the homozygous genotypes that maximize the absolute values of the rank correlation.
 Thus, this process can be generalized as a rank correlation based prediction.
-We are focusing on the extremes and heterozygous genotype is observed at medium levels of expression.
-The posterior distribution of genotypes in equations (4-6) can be derived from a simplified model of the genotype-expression distribution that utilizes just one parameter (Online Methods).
-We used the posterior genotype probabilities in extremity based prediction and assessed the genotype prediction accuracy.
-As expected, the accuracy of genotype predictions increases with increasing correlation threshold (Fig. 5c).
+The posterior distribution of genotypes in equations (6-8) can be derived from a simplified model of the genotype-expression distribution that utilizes just one parameter (Online Methods).
+We used the posterior genotype probabilities in extremity\based predictions and assessed the genotype prediction accuracy.
+As expected, the accuracy of genotype predictions increases with increasing correlation thresholds (Fig. 5c).
 The slight decrease of genotype accuracy at correlation thresholds higher than 0.7 is caused by the fact that the accuracy (fraction of correct genotype predictions within all genotypes) is not robust at very small number of SNPs.
-Although we expect very high accuracy, even one wrong prediction among small number of total genotypes decreases the accuracy significantly.
+Although we expect very high accuracy, even one wrong prediction among a small number of total genotypes decreases the accuracy significantly.